-Recently the ATM Forum defined the Guaranteed Frame Rate service category to provide a minimum service guarantee to classical best-effort services.
-The eligibility of frames for this service category is determined with the Frame Based Generic Cell Rate Algorithm and the transmission is guaranteed by a queuing-discipline based on two thresholds.
-In this paper we present a discrete-time analysis of the GFR-service under the assumption of constant available bandwidth.
-The presented method can be applied to dimension the thresholds of the queuing discipline used to enforce the guaranteed service.
+The Guaranteed Frame Rate service category is currently under discussion for incorporation into the specification documents of the ATM-Forum.
+The concept of the GFR service is to provide a minimum service guarantee to classical best-effort services, taking into account the frame-based nature of todays data-traffic.
+In this paper we present a discrete-time analysis of the GFR service and discuss the effects of variations of the bandwidth available for the GFR service.
+The presented method can be applied to dimension the thresholds of the algorithms used to enforce the guaranteed service.